-If you turn 71 in 2018, you must terminate your Registered Retirement Savings Plan (RRSP) by December 31.
-You have only until the end of the year to make your final contribution, not until March 1, 2019.
-Note, however, that contributions to a spousal RRSP can be made up until the end of the year your spouse turns 71.
+If you turn 71 in 2019, you must terminate your Registered Retirement Savings Plan (RRSP) by December 31.
+You have only until the end of the year to make your final contribution, not until February 29, 2020.
+Any unused portion of your RRSP deduction limit will be lost.
+However, contributions to a spousal RRSP can be made up until the end of the year your spouse turns 71.

 Make strategic withdrawals from your RRSP or RRIF